tylertitsworth/5th-age-srd/Magic-Items/README.md

 | Weapon, ranged | Attack and damage (using the weapon) |
 | Wondrous item | No default.
 Anything goes |

+### Attunement

+To make use of an item’s bonuses and powers you must attune to it.
+The method of attunement depends on the specific item.
+Within five minutes you can usually figure out how to attune to an item, except for books, scrolls, tomes, and grimoires, which take hours to read through.

 ---

 ### One Size Fits